vanessa-truong/vanessa-truong/README.md

 - 🔭 I am finished a fullstack bootcamp to acquire programming skills!

-- 🌱 I’m currently learning Typescript.
+- 🌱 I am currently deepening my knowledge in HTML, CSS and JavaScript | React to build clean code and responsive websites.

 - 📫 How to reach me: truovane@gmail.com